iracic82/Infoblox---Moving-at-the-Speed-of-Cloud-DDI/03-uddi-agility/assignment.md

 If you instead get a valid IP address, your policy might not be correctly applied or the category/rule isn’t matched — go back and review your Security Policy settings.

-🧾 Lab Wrap-Up: Moving at the Speed of Cloud with NIOS-X ==
+🧾 Lab Wrap-Up: Moving at the Speed of Cloud with NIOS-X-as-a-Service ==

 In this challenge, you:
-	•	Reviewed the DNS Security Profile assigned to your NIOS-X deployment
+	•	Reviewed the DNS Security Profile assigned to your NIOS-X-as-a-Service deployment
 	•	Cloned and customized the policy to block adult content
-	•	Applied the updated profile to your NIOS-X instance
+	•	Applied the updated profile to your NIOS-X-as-a-Service instance
 	•	Verified DNS-based enforcement from your EC2 instance
 	•	Observed live telemetry confirming Threat Defense in action